Partner Sites

 Fintech

-One exciting route for graduates with an MBA finance degree is to work in fintech, which is where technology is making new ways of financial management possible.
-For HKUST grad Akshay Shetty, an MBA helped him land a job at a startup, reporting directly to the Chief Financial Officer (CFO).
+One exciting route for graduates with an MBA finance degree is to work in fintech, where technology is constantly making new ways of financial management possible.
+For HKUST grad Akshay Shetty, an MBA helped him land a job at a fintech startup, reporting directly to the Chief Financial Officer (CFO).

 He works on a broad range of tasks, from cost optimization, to fundraising, to overseeing accounting processes.